- Using Salsa as a Pizza Sauce

 Tips for Using Salsa as Pizza Sauce

-Salsa is not meant to be used as pizza sauce, even though it may be a fantastic alternative.
-You will thus need to carry out a few easy actions to “transform” your salsa into a suitable pizza sauce.
+To use salsa as a pizza sauce, you will thus need to carry out a few easy actions to “transform” your salsa into a suitable and delicious pizza sauce.

 Drain the Salsa